Depression (PDQ®)–Patient Version

 Risk factors not related to cancer that may cause depression include the following:

-- A personal history of mental problems.
+- A personal history of mental problems, alcoholism, or drug abuse.

 There are many medical conditions that can cause depression.

 Medical conditions that may cause depression include the following: